-I enlisted the help of my mom who graciously gathered pine cones from her backyard in Washington and brought them with her to Texas where we were all having Thanksgiving.
+- pinecones – You can use whatever size pinecones you find, but the smaller, the better.
+Make sure they are round, not cone shape, and roughly the same size.
+Collect them on a nature walk, get them from a local craft store, or HERE on AMAZON.
+I enlisted the help of my mom who gathered and sent pine cones from her backyard in Washington.
 I had to let them dry out a bit before I could use them so they would open up, but they are seriously so pretty!

 DIRECTIONS: